LeadWoods0902/DandD_Nightmare_Plague/Locations/Seni Isles/Rheilliwch/Arnarholt.md

-Was once the summer palace of [[-Rheilliwch-]]'s nobility, the land is now under disputed control between Rheilliwch and [[-Cyfandirol-]]
+Was once the summer palace of [[-Rheilliwch-]]'s nobility, the land is now under disputed control between Rheilliwch and [[Cyfandirol]]